MiraldiLab/maxATAC/README.md

 > If you get an error installing ucsc-bedgraphtobigwig try `conda install -c bioconda ucsc-bedgraphtobigwig`

+> If you get an error regarding graphviz while training a model, re-install graphviz with `conda install graphviz`

 2. Install maxATAC with `pip install maxatac`

 3. Test installation with `maxatac -h`

 4. Download reference data with `maxatac data`

+> If you have an error related to pybigwig, reference issues: [96](https://github.com/MiraldiLab/maxATAC/issues/96) and [87](https://github.com/MiraldiLab/maxATAC/issues/87#issue-1139117054)
 ### Installing with python virtualenv

 1. Create a virtual environment for maxATAC with `virtualenv -p python3.9 maxatac`.